 Take note: We are not tax professionals.
 This article provides general information only.
 Please speak with an accountant or a tax specialist to answer any tax-related queries.

 How are income protection payments taxable according to the ATO?

-Unlike other types of policies, income protection insurance can be tax deductible.
-The Australian Tax Office (ATO) generally views income protection premiums as an expense you have incurred protecting yourself against the loss of your income, which means you can claim money back if your income protection policy is taken out separate to your superannuation.
+According to the Australian Tax Office (ATO), income protection premiums are seen as an expense you have incurred protecting yourself against the loss of your income.
+You can thus claim back an amount determined by your marginal tax rate if your income protection policy is taken out separately to your superannuation.

 Only people who have paid premiums with their own money and is listed as the policy owner on their policy documents can generally claim this tax deduction.